fruttasecca/concept-tagging-with-neural-networks/README.md

+:point_down::point_down::point_down::point_down::point_down::mega:
+If you run into any trouble/problem feel free to contact me at jacopo.gobbi@studenti.unitn.it

 # Concept tagging with WFSTs, SVMs, CRFs, and neural networks
 This is the repository for the paper "Concept Tagging for Natural Language Understanding: Two Decadelong Algorithm Development", http://arxiv.org/abs/1807.10661.
 Please refer to this paper when using this code for your papers or reports.